modelop/modelop.github.io/Product Manuals/Stream Descriptors/index.md

 Separator | "\r\n" | The record separator
 SkipHeader | true | The CSV header present?
 SkipBlankLines | true | Ignore blank lines
+NullValues | ["\N"] | A list of values to be interpreted as "null" ParseFormulas | true | Interpret Excel-style formulas of the form =XXXX as strings "XXXX" StripWhitespace | "all" | Remove leading/trailing whitespace ("all"/"leading"/"trailing"/"none")

 For example:
 ``` json